 Sealed non-serviceable joints and front-end parts are now more common then ever before.
 But what if you have an older vehicle or even a newer one that still has chassis lubrication fittings.

-tax payers.
-To further complicate things It was against the apartment complex rules to perform
+tax payers you can only work on public works vehicles there.
+To further complicate things it was against the apartment complex rules to perform

 any do-it-yourself auto repairs in the parking lot.
-Rules where strictly enforced with penalties of $200 for the first offense.
+Rules are strictly enforced with penalties of $200 for the first offense.

 The service was supposed to include checking tire pressure, filling all fluids and a complete front end lubrication.
-My truck had about 3000 miles on it and the suspension had never been lubed before.
-My service was done in about 30 minutes, and none of the above was performed.
+My truck had about 3,000 miles on it and the suspension had never been lubed before.

 So now that my truck is five years older I am starting to see the fallout from my visit to this local Chevrolet dealership.
 It's so hard to find people that will care about your car as much as you do.